Headway App Review: Is It Really Worth Your Time and Money? [2026]

 None of the subscription plans offer a free trial.
 But they are always running time-limited discounts on their website.

-I talked to the team at Headway and they agreed to give us a 51% discount (or even higher, depending on additional discounts they might be running at the time) by taking the 3-minute quiz and signing up with this link!
+I talked to the team at Headway and they agreed to give us a 60% discount by taking the 3-minute quiz and signing up with this link!
 (Or if you’d rather skip the quiz, you can claim the same discount here!)

 5. Research Day #5: Best Headway App Alternatives